commit-live-students/content_creator/project-template/README.md

-Ôªø# SAMPLE PROJECT CREATION GUIDELINE
+# SAMPLE PROJECT CREATION GUIDELINE

-We will be taking the example of the project  ‚ÄúLEGO COLLECTOR‚ÄôS DILEMMA(LINEAR REGRESSION)‚Äù to demonstrate what parameters we will be evaluating in the sample project.
+We will be taking the example of the project  ìLEGO COLLECTORíS DILEMMA(LINEAR REGRESSION)î to demonstrate what parameters we will be evaluating in the sample project.
 Ideally your sample project should follow the following pointers so that the team can evaluate its fitness for consumption:

 _ORIGINAL IDEA:_ There should be no plagiarized content in the project which is taken directly from online notebooks/blogs.